Analysis of his work

 Light

-In his paintings, Gounaropoulos attempts to fuse object and light to create a pictorial space thoroughly independent of natural space.
-To do so, he breaks with the traditional treatment of light.
-Instead of illuminating his objects from outside […] he illuminates them from within.
-Radiating from a hypothetical source somewhere inside the object, like a mysterious centre whose location remains a secret, this light enables the artist to create the impression that his objects are part of a dream-like landscape. […]
+[…] In his work, Gounaropoulos attempts to effectuate the total coincidence of the objects depicted with light “in order to create a pictorial space totally independent of the natural space.
+Therefore he breaks, in this respect, ties with the traditional technique.
+Instead of illuminating his objects from the outside, as almost all his predecessors had done, he illuminates them internally.
+Light, springing from a hypothetical source located somewhere inside the object, like a mystical centre whose position remains secret, enables the painter to create the feeling that his objects belong to a dreamy environment”.

 Horse’s head on rocks, 1973